-According to the 2016 Census, in electoral area D, approximately 90% of commuters use a private automobile to get to work.
-Traveling to work by car takes an average of 24 minutes (one way).
-Those who take the bus travel an average of 1 hour and 6 minutes (one way).
-There are three local transit routes servicing electoral area D (Routes 5, 8, 9) connecting electoral area D to other parts of the South Cowichan area and Duncan.
-Routes 5, 8 and 9 connect Koksilah Village to Duncan.
-Routes 8 & 9 connect Cowichan Bay to Mill Bay, Shawnigan Lake, Cobble Hill, and Duncan in a loop and travel through Chaster Road and the farmer's market on their return trip to Duncan.
-Route 66 is a limited weekday commuter line that provides more direct service to Victoria in the mornings and back in the evenings.
-Electoral area D residents drive to one of the park and ride facilities to access this route.
-Trip frequencies are fairly low - a typical stop is serviced by a bus approximately 7 or 8 times per weekday; nonetheless, ridership on these routes rival those that are found in some of the CVRD's incorporated municipalities with the exception of Route 5 which has very low ridership.
+According to the 2016 Census, in electoral area E, approximately 92% of commuters use a private automobile to get to work.
+Traveling to work by car takes an average of 23 minutes (one way).
+Those who take the bus travel an average of 49 minutes to work (one way).
+Some portions of electoral area E are relatively well serviced (for example Route 7) but others have no service (for example Glenora).

+There are five transit routes that serve electoral area E (5, 7, 8, 9, 66).
+Route 5 connects the Koksilah Industrial centre and Eagle Heights to Duncan.
+Route 7 links Sahtlam to Duncan and Lake Cowichan.
+Routes 8 & 9 connect the Koksilah Industrial centre to Cowichan Station, Cowichan Bay, Mill Bay, Shawnigan Lake, Cobble Hill, and Duncan in a loop.
+Route 66 is a limited weekday commuter route that provides more direct service to Victoria in the mornings and back in the evenings.
+Trip frequencies are fairly low - a typical stop is serviced by a bus approximately 7 or 8 times per weekday; nonetheless, ridership on these routes rival those that are found in the CVRD's incorporated municipalities, and Route 7 holds the second highest ridership numbers in the region.